National Leader, Internal Audit, Risk & Control Services

 Encouraging her team to put themselves in the shoes of clients and think creatively is a core passion for Carmel.
 “I motivate them to ask their clients challenging and different questions, to help them to think through their problems in different ways,” she says.

-Carmel is National Partner in-charge of KPMG’s Internal Audit Risk & Control Services practice.
-She has been with the firm for over 25 years and a partner for more than 14 years and is driven by finding clients solutions to their current challenges and opportunities.
+Carmel is the National Leader of KPMG’s Internal Audit, Risk & Control Services practice.
+She has been with the firm for over 25 years, a partner for more than 14 years and is driven by finding clients solutions to their current challenges and opportunities.
 “Clients always motivate me,” she says.
 “Getting out and meeting new clients, further developing current client relationships, and helping them to solve challenges.”